New Orleans Mortgage, Broker, Loan Officer

 Know what to expect: Mortgage Brokers vs. Loan Officers

-When you need a mortgage , you may work with a loan officer or you may choose to work with a mortgage broker.
-People usually confuse the two job types since both will give the same outcome: a new home.
-However, knowing the ways they differ is advantageous to your mortgage process.
+When you apply for a mortgage , you may work with a mortgage banker or you may choose to work with a mortgage broker.
+Since both produce the same result (a new home), it's understandable to confuse them.
+Yet understanding the ways they differ will be helpful to the mortgage loan process.

-A mortgage broker is someone or firm that acts as an independent agent for both the mortgage loan borrower and the lender.
+During the mortgage loan process, an individual or firm who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
 A mortgage broker facilitates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-You work with a mortgage broker to analyze your financial circumstance and lead you to the lender who has the right loan for you.
-You deliver your application to your broker, who offers it to a number of lenders.
-Your mortgage broker then helps you work with the lender chosen until the loan closes.
-The borrower submits a commission to the broker at closing.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+Which lender offers the mortgage loans that fits your financial situation?
+A mortgage broker will guide you to the right one.
+From application to closing, your mortgage broker works with you: submitting your loan application to a number of lenders, and walking you with the chosen lender through to the closing of the loan.
+When the loan closes, the broker's commission comes from the borrower.

 About Mortgage Bankers

-Looking for a loan?
-We'll be glad to answer your questions about our mortgage offerings!
+Looking for mortgage advice?
+We'll be glad to discuss your mortgage needs!
 Give us a call today at

 Got a Question?